timothyshull/programming_notes/c++/concurrency.md

-# NOTE: this document is highly incomplete
+# NOTE: this document is incomplete
 - a full section covering C++ concurrency, pthreads, and parallel programming/algorithms, and multithreaded programming/algorithms will be added in time